 When the bit-depth of the IBC buffer is 8-bit, compared with the current design that needs 3 additional 10-biot 64x64 buffer, the on-chip memory increase is (8*4)/(10*3)-100%=6.7%.

 If we further reduce the bit-depth.
 The memory requirement can be further reduced.
 For example, for 7-bit buffer, the on-chip memory saving is 100%-(7*4)/(10*3)=6.7%.

+With the design, the only bitstream conformance constrain is that the reference block shall be within the reconstructed area in the current CTU row of the current Tile.

+When initialization with 512 is allowed at the beginning of each CTU row, all bitstream conformance constrains can be removed.

 Experimental results